Foreign Affairs Democrats Tell Trump To Fund WHO, Not Deflect From His Administration’s ‘Mismanaged’ Response

 — West Wing Reports (edited by Paul Brandus) (@WestWingReport) April 7, 2020

-A recent report shed light on Trump’s purported failures in the pandemic response and claimed that Americans at the WHO —many from the Centers for Disease Control and Prevention (CDC) — warned the president’s administration about the spread of the pandemic in real-time.
-The report also claims that Trump-appointed health officials communicated with top WHO officials on a regular basis as the virus spread across the world.
+A recent report shed light on Trump’s purported failures in the pandemic response and claimed that Americans at the WHO — many from the Centers for Disease Control and Prevention (CDC) — warned the president’s administration about the spread of the pandemic in real-time.
+The report also claimed that Trump-appointed health officials communicated with top WHO officials on a regular basis as the virus spread across the world.

 The letter likens the halt in WHO funding to “cutting funding to the fire department in the middle of a blaze” and urged the president to consider American national security and the lives of the public.

-The call to action is signed by Democratic congressional lawmakers Eliot L. Engel, Brad Sherman, Gregory W. Meeks, Albio Sires, Gerald E. Connolly, Ted Deutch, Karen Bass, William R. Keating, David N. Cicilline, Ami Bera, Joaquin Castro, and Dina Titus.
+The call to action was signed by Democratic congressional lawmakers Eliot L. Engel, Brad Sherman, Gregory W. Meeks, Albio Sires, Gerald E. Connolly, Ted Deutch, Karen Bass, William R. Keating, David N. Cicilline, Ami Bera, Joaquin Castro, and Dina Titus.